NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/virtual_networks/VR-Reverse-Path-Forwarding-on.png)

-Below it shows that the compute hosting vSRX_4 is now having ssh trace, so it works.
+Below, Reverse Path Forwarding is now disabled on VN red, it shows that the compute hosting vSRX_4 is now having ssh trace, so it works.

 ![Screenshot](img/virtual_networks/VR-Reverse-Path-Forwarding-off.png)